bhavinrana07/php-coupon-code/README.md

 simple coupon code lib for unique coupon codes.
 ## Installation

-Just drop the folder in your server and you can access with folder name. make sure you have .htacess settings enabled.
+1. Just drop the folder in your server and you can access with folder name. make sure you have .htacess settings enabled.
+2. change `URL` in `config.php` with your `base_url`

-## Includes
+## Features
-1. generate codes
+1. generate codes with passed length, No of codes, capitalize
 2. store codes in a file